ccleberg/cleberg.net/README.md

 # cleberg.net

-This document describes the structure and usage of the `cleberg.net` project.
+This repository holds the files for [cleberg.net](https://cleberg.net), a static-site with blog posts, personal links, and more.

-The site is built and maintained using the Org-Mode publishing system within Emacs, supported by the weblorg package.
-This setup allows for generation of static HTML content from Org files using a declarative configuration.
+This site uses [weblorg](https://github.com/emacs-love/weblorg) to build the static site, which relies on [emacs](https://www.gnu.org/software/emacs/).

 ## Site Structure

-The project source files are written in Org-Mode format and reside in the repository.
-These files are processed by the publishing engine to produce HTML output, which can then be deployed to a web server.
+Content pages (e.g., blog posts) are written in org-mode and templates are written in HTML.
+Weblorg can be used to build these files into a static site, which can then be deployed to a web server.

 The main site components are:

 - Org source files containing content, including blog posts and pages.
 - A configuration file (`publish.el`) that specifies publishing parameters like base URL, output directories, and export options.
-- Assets such as images and stylesheets, located in designated subdirectories.
+- Assets such as images and style sheets, located in designated subdirectories.
 - Utility scripts (e.g., `build.py`) to facilitate building and deployment.

 ## Dependencies